Towards the Giant Radio Array for Neutrino Detection (GRAND): the GRANDProto300 and GRAND@Auger prototypes: The GRAND detection unit

-The complete system performance is simulated via the implementation of the radio-frequency chain (RF chain) in {\sc GRANDlib}~\cite{GRAND:2024atu}, a software tool developed and tailored specifically to the needs of the GRAND Collaboration.
+The complete hardware system performance is simulated via the implementation of the Radio-Frequency chain (RF chain) in {\sc GRANDlib}~\cite{GRAND:2024atu}, a software tool developed and tailored specifically to the needs of the GRAND Collaboration.
 The RF chain receives as input an open-circuit voltage, $V_{\rm oc}$, which emulates the output voltage from the antenna arms.
 The final output voltage of {\sc GRANDlib}, $V_{\rm out}$, is the resulting signal after passing through the matching network, LNA, cables, connectors, and FEB.
-Reference~\cite{GRAND:2024atu} contains more details of {\sc GRANDlib}, the RF chain, and its implementation.

-The implementation of the RF chain in {\sc GRANDlib} is modular and can be adapted to the different setups of GP300 and G@A. The RF chain is described via \textit{scattering parameters} (S-parameters), which quantify the reflection and transmission of the signals as they travel through the different components of a GRAND DU.
+Reference~\cite{GRAND:2024atu} contains more details of {\sc GRANDlib}, the RF chain, and its implementation, which is modular and can be adapted to the different setups of GP300 and G@A. The RF chain is described via Scattering parameters (S-parameters), which quantify the reflection and transmission of the signals as they travel through the different components of a GRAND DU.
 The S-parameters of GP300 and G@A were measured separately in the laboratory and fed to {\sc GRANDlib}.

-Figure \ref{fig:transferFuncs} shows the resulting simulated overall system response as a function of frequency for GP300 and G@A. The response is quantified via the transfer function, defined as the ratio $V_{\rm out}/V_{\rm oc}$, measured with respect to the base of the DU (see also Fig.~8 in Ref.~\cite{GRAND:2024atu}).
-Within GP300 and G@A, the transfer functions of the X and Y arms are similar to each other and different from the transfer function of the Z arm, reflecting their VELs (Fig.~\ref{fig:effecLength}).
-However, the transfer functions are different in GP300 and G@A, primarily because of their different LNAs.
-Although refinement of the RF chain is still ongoing, the results in Fig.~\ref{fig:transferFuncs} already allow us to validate the setups by comparing simulations to measurements of, for example, the Galactic radio background~\cite{Ma:2025xgd}.
+Figure \ref{fig:transferFuncs} shows the resulting simulated overall hardware system response as a function of frequency for GP300 and G@A. The response is quantified through the transfer function, defined as the ratio $V_{\rm out}/V_{\rm oc}$, measured with respect to the base of the DU (see also Fig.~8 in Ref.~\cite{GRAND:2024atu}).
+Within GP300 and G@A, the transfer functions of the North-South and East-West polarizations are similar to each other, a feature also reflected in their VELs (Fig.~\ref{fig:ant_prop}, top).
+For both arrays, the system response is strongly frequency dependent.